nicolascribbles/advanced-css-course/README.md

     - Build Navigation
         * Checkbox Hack, Solid-color gradients, how and when to use transform-origin, which was not used in this project
     - Built Pure CSS popup

+## Section 6 (Part Three)
+- In section 6, we are focusing on media queries and responsive design
+    - Use mixins to write media queries
+    - Responsive images,
+    - and more!

 ##